akashmazid/akashmazid/README.md

 <h1 align="center">A passionate Web developer from Bangladesh</h1>

 <p>👋 Hi there!
 I'm Abdul Mazid Akash, a passionate and experienced front-end web developer dedicated to building stunning and functional web experiences.
-With a strong background in modern front-end technologies, I excel at creating responsive, interactive, and user-centered interfaces that make a lasting impact.<br>
+With a strong background in modern front-end technologies, I excel at creating responsive, interactive, and user-centered interfaces that make a lasting impact.

 <br> 📚 I'm currently learning NextJS.
 <br> 🎯 Goals: Improve full-stack development skills.